 After 32 years of hard work, dedication, and overseeing the day-to-day operations of the company Randy and Lloyd decided it was time to enjoy the results of their hard work.
 In 2016 they sold the company to their employees.
 DACO is now one of just a few thousand businesses in the entire United States to be a 100% Employee Owned Company Randy is still active in the business today.
 He works on an as-needed basis where he is able to provide his knowledge and support to DACO’s leadership team.
 Lloyd has since fully retired and enjoys spending time at his cabin in northern Wisconsin.

 Randy and Lloyds legacy continues through all of DACO’s employees but especially though Randy’s two sons: Austin and Ross Weber and Lloyds two sons: Jason and Cory Kanzenbach.
-Austin serves as the general manager and oversees the day to day operations of the company.
-Ross is responsible for the production/operations of DACO’s shipping, receiving, secondary, and metal stamping divisions.
-Jason oversees DACO’s tooling and production machining, divisions.
-Cory is responsible for all maintenance required throughout DACO’s entire operations.
+Austin is DACO’s Vice President.
+Ross serves as the General Manager overseeing the day to day operations of the company.
+Jason is the Tooling Manager responsible for DACO’s tooling and production machining, divisions.
+Cory is the Maintenance Manager responsible for all maintenance required throughout DACO’s entire operations.
 The four of them have a combined experience of over 75 years with DACO.
 They are supported by an excellent team of dedicated employee-owners which has led to great success for DACO.

 The company has seen record sales over the past 10 years and continues to re-invest in their people, equipment, and the future just as Randy and Lloyd have always done over the years.
 This means more opportunities for employee-owners and more offerings to customers.
 DACO is proud to be a 100% employee-owned company and continues to build off of what Randy and Lloyd started many years ago.